httpsgithu/Miner/FAQ.md

 Yes.
 About $60 if you use a standard bitcoin wallet, ~$15 with a NiceHash wallet.
 The transaction fees work out in your favor if you use an external wallet, such as coinbase... but hitting that minimum may take some time.

+Every transaction along the way includes a transaction fee.

+To go from coinbase to cash, you can:

+ - Deposit to a Bank Account for 1.49%.
+ - Deposit to Paypal for 3.49%.

 <hr></details>